VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 As such, we can simplify our channels into:
 - $ct_1, ct_2$ where $ct_1$ serves a pair of opposing traffic lights and $ct_2$ represents the perpendicular pair of traffic lights.
 - similarly $pc_1, pc_2$.
 By doing so, we maintain the functionality and properties of the system, whilst reducing the complexity of it significantly.
-Although underl

 > [!info] Alternative approaches
 > The alternative to this is to model a system with 4 traffic lights and 4 pedestrian lights.
 This is possible through a few more signals, and several more states.
 However, it does not increase the utility of the system nor the depth of the requirements.